ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Discussion on hierarchy.

-Member: need to be very cautious when discussing overrides especially if thigs get used in other context.
+Member: need to be very cautious when discussing overrides especially if things get used in other context.

 Discussion on the meaning of three states: y, n, I don't know.

 Member: ability for changes to propagate will also be very important in the future.

-Member: In a world of preferences we just need to make it clear what the ovveride logic is.
+Member: In a world of preferences we just need to make it clear what the override logic is.
 But beyond that it's out of the scope for this group.

 Member: having overrides is best solution.
 As described is also adequate.
 Second: domain is not tackled.

 Editor: relevant meta data applies to relevant copy of content, even if the copies are identical.

 Member: very worried about the overrides.
-As ultimatley the owner is not necessaily the entitity defining the preferences.
+As ultimately the owner is not necessarily the entirety defining the preferences.

 Editor: maybe we don't do any override logic.
 We find a generic way that simplifies and simply says: whatever signal you find you process.
 And make that explicit in the standard.

-Member: Back to preference - find it hard to consider this as a preference when in some jurisdication robots.txt is already mandatanted as the official methord to declare content use.
+Member: Back to preference - find it hard to consider this as a preference when in some jurisdiction robots.txt is already mandated as the official methord to declare content use.

-Members: Discussuon on registries.
+Members: Discussion on registries.

-Editor: no general framework of combincation.
+Editor: no general framework of communication.
 As we can't predict the attachment forms.

 Member: worthwhile adding link back to combination in attachment document.